MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

 ---

 # required metadata
-title: "How to use R Server on Linux VM in Azure - Virtual Machine | Microsoft Docs"
+title: "How to use Machine Learning Server on Linux VM in Azure - Virtual Machine - Machine Learning Server | Microsoft Docs"
-description: "Learn how to work with R Server on Linux by using a virtual machine in Azure."
+description: "Learn how to work with Machine Learning Server / R Server on Linux by using a virtual machine in Azure."
-keywords: "R Server, linux, virtual machine"
+keywords: "Machine Learning Server, R Server, linux, virtual machine"
 author: "j-martens"
 ms.author: "jmartens"
 manager: "jhubbard"
-ms.date: "4/26/2017"
+ms.date: "9/20/2017"
 ms.topic: "article"
 ms.prod: "microsoft-r"